hiik3n/mySecureMqttBroker/README.md

 			keyfile /etc/mosquitto/certs/server.key

 			tls_version tlsv1.1
+			#require_certificate, which may be set to true or false.
+If false, the SSL/TLS component of the client will 	verify the server but there is no requirement for the client to provide anything for the server
 			require_certificate false

 4. Launch my Mosquitto broker with the -c option pointing to the modified configuration file